"Everything is One"

 In your view, how does economic development fit with conservation?

 It’s simple: One is not possible without the other.
 Access to sustainable economic opportunities is critical to the well-being of local people.
 And community wellbeing is critical to conservation success.
 Large-scale conservation can only be successful and sustainable with the full endorsement and leadership of the local people who have the greatest stake in the outcome.
 Plus, the happier and healthier people are, the more capacity they have to care about and lead conservation.

 Developing conservation strategies rooted in economic development is ground-breaking, challenging work.
 But there are a lot of great examples of success across the world that we can learn from.
-I was just in Kenya learning about how Indigenous grazing communities are working with the tourism industry and Kenyan government to establish new wildlife conservancies on land owned by Indigenous tribes.
+I traveled to Kenya and learned about how Indigenous grazing communities are working with the tourism industry and Kenyan government to establish new wildlife conservancies on land owned by Indigenous tribes.
 This can only be possible where industry, communities and government work together to ensure economic certainty for land owners into the future.

 We are applying a similar strategy in my home of Ahousaht.
 Our land use vision protects 82 percent of our territory—a first major step in realizing the economic potential of conservation.
 The vision builds on a protocol agreement with the B.C. government, and provides certainty for tourism, carbon, energy, aquaculture, restoration, fisheries and other opportunities that may have not been available otherwise.
 We are leveraging this certainty by developing our own initiatives and working closely with existing businesses to realize mutually beneficial economic opportunities in a diversity of sectors.
 This provides our people with great deal of opportunity to improve quality of life and community well-being while protecting the local ecosystems.